-French singer Aznavour dies at the age of 94: media
+Charles Aznavour, beloved French crooner, dies aged 94

-PARIS (Reuters) - French singer Charles Aznavour has died at the age of 94, French media reported on Monday, citing his spokesman.
+PARIS (Reuters) - French singer Charles Aznavour, who rose to stardom under the wing of Edith Piaf and went on to steal the hearts of millions with decades of haunting love songs, has died at the age of 94, his spokeswoman said on Monday.

+He died overnight at one of his homes in the southeast of France.

-Aznavour, who was born Shahnour Varinag Aznavourian in Paris to Armenian parents, sold more than 100 million records in 80 countries.
+Aznavour — some called him a French Frank Sinatra — was born Shahnour Varinag Aznavourian in Paris to Armenian parents.

+He sold more than 100 million records in 80 countries, among them “She” and “Formidable”.

-Aznavour began his career peddling his music to French artists of the 1940s and 1950s such as Edith Piaf, Maurice Chevalier and Charles Trenet.
+He began his career peddling his music to French artists of the 1940s and 1950s such as Piaf, Maurice Chevalier and Charles Trenet.

 He discovered his talent for penning songs while performing in cabarets with partner Pierre Roche, with Roche playing the piano and Aznavour singing.